carlsborg/dust/README.md

       node2        t2.nano      running      i-b3b1b029 52.87.183.163   172.31.57.33
 ```

-Use $showex to examine tags and properties for the unassigned nodes and assign them to a cluster.
-If there are no
+We still have some unassigned nodes.
+Use $showex to examine tags and properties for
-tags set, you can tag them with:
+the unassigned nodes and assign them to a cluster.
+If there are no usable tags, you can tag the nodes with:

 > dust$ tag id=i-a65f5f3c cluster-name=webtest